-You bought a vintage car and restored it, and now that winter arrives you want to keep it in the best possible way.
-How to do?
-The classic cars are much more sensitive to rust, so it is preferable to avoid using them in autumn and winter, when temperatures are more rigid and due to atmospheric conditions it is easier to wear.
+You bought a vintage car, and now that winter arrives you want to keep it in the best possible way.
+How to do it?
+The classic cars are much more affevted by rust, so it is preferable to avoid using them in autumn and winter, when temperatures are more rigid and due to atmospheric conditions they could be in touch with rain, snow or salt.
 Below, you will find a list of tips on how to preserve your classic car for the winter.

 1. Wash and polish

-Washing and polishing a car is important for two reasons: to have the car clean and a protective layer on the paint.
-Start by washing your car with a normal car cleaner to remove all dirt, so you can polish the car without scratching it.
+Washing and polishing a car is important for two reasons: to have the car clean and to protect the paint.
+Start by washing your car with a normal delicate car cleaner to remove all dirt, so you can polish the car without scratching it.
 Bird droppings and resin fallen from the trees will corrode the paint if left in your car, so it is best to clean the car before storing it for the winter.

 2. Aluminum and chrome